cnkeats/Commander/README.md

 - Contact other ships
 - Request landing authorization at Space Ports
 - Translate any Alien communications
-- Order supplies from supply ships/stations
+- Buy and sell supplies from supply ships/stations
+	- Fuel
+	- Upgrades
+	- Rations
+	- Weapons
+	- Maps
 - Request power for the Communications systems

 Your perks are as follows: